LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

   - The Captain must provide the affected player with 48-hour advance notice before removal
   - Staff must be notified through the appropriate channel with the removal reason

+### 3.4 Procedures for Handling Large Numbers of Disbanded Teams
+In order to address the possibility of a large number of teams disbanding within a given division, the following procedures shall act as a framework for a possible solution.
+These procedures are intended only for emergency situations where the number of disbanded teams in a division significantly reduces the number of possible matches to be played and compromises the competitive integrity of the division.
+The Captains' Council representatives for each division are not limited solely to the procedures listed below and may elect to devise and implement another method to handle such situations subject to the following:
+- Any significant mid-season changes to division structure or format must be approved by at least a 2/3 vote of the Captains' Council representatives for the affected division(s).
+- If more 1/3 of teams disband in a division, an emergency meeting will be scheduled within 72 hours for Staff and the division's Captains' Council to determine what, if anything, should be done to handle O.W.L.s and N.E.W.T.s for the division moving forward.
+If Captains cannot come to a consensus, Staff may elect to have the division continue as scheduled or may implement another solution.
+- In case of unforeseen situations arising which compromise the competitive integrity of a division, Staff may make decisions as necessary to ensure competitive integrity for all divisions.

+### 3.5 Team Registrations After Season Start
+- Teams may register after season start and may be placed in the lowest division, should that division be using Swiss system.
+- Staff will have the final say on allowing a team's placement within a particular division.
+  - Generally, Staff will avoid placing teams in divisions where the new team's estimated skill level (based on roster/role MMR) is well outside the range of the estimated skill levels of teams currently competing in the division.
+- Staff may, at their discretion, assign bonus pairing points to a new team joining a division.
+Bonus pairing points will not be factored in O.W.L.s standings or N.E.W.T.s eligibility.
+  - For new teams with rosters which fall below the average estimated skill level for the division, the team will generally be given no bonus pairing points.
+  - For new teams with rosters which meet or exceed the average estimated skill level for the division, the team will generally be given bonus pairing points to match the closest team by estimated skill level.

+### 3.6 Season Formats
+The two possible season formats teams may compete in during Season 2 will be the round-robin and Swiss system formats.

+#### 3.6.1 Round-Robin Format
+- Round-robin will be the default format for teams competing in divisions which start with 7 teams.
+- Each team will play 6 matches during the season, 1 match against every other team in the division.
+- Each match will be scheduled for a particular week, but teams are not obligated to schedule their matches for that particular week.
+- Teams must complete all of their matches by the season's end.
+Matches not completed by the season's end will be considered a forfeit.
+- Teams must complete at least 3 matches by week 5 of O.W.L.s, and at least 4 matches by week 6.
+    - If a team is approaching a deadline for matches completed, the captain will be notified via support ticket and will be advised of the next steps according to [5.2.2 Scheduling Enforcement Process](#522-scheduling-enforcement-process).

+#### 3.6.2 Swiss System Format
+- Swiss system will be the default format for teams competing in the lowest division, provided the lowest division does not start with 7 teams.
+- At the beginning of each week, teams in divisions using the Swiss system will be paired with an opponent using the following rules:
+    - Teams may only play each other once during the season.
+    - Each match win will give the winning team one pairing point.
+    - Each match loss will give the losing team no pairing points.
+    - Bonus pairing points may be assigned by Staff discretion in case of new teams joining the division.
+        - **Pairing points are not the same as match wins for the purpose of standings**
+        - Generally, no bonus pairing points will be assigned to a new team if their estimated skill level is at or below the division average.
+If a new team's estimated skill level is above the division average, generally staff will assign bonus pairing points so that the new team's pairing points are equal to the most comparable team competing in the division.
+    - Teams will be paired with teams as close to their number of pairing points as possible.
+    - In case of an uneven number of teams to be paired, one team which has not already received a bye will be given a bye, which will credit the team with one pairing point and one match win.
+- Teams which have not completed their scheduled match during the week scheduled will be credited for 0 match wins and 0.5 pairing points.
+Teams may complete the match at a later time and their match wins and pairing points will be adjusted according to the result.
+- Teams must complete at least 3 matches by week 5 of O.W.L.s, and at least 5 matches by the end of week 6.
+    - If a team is approaching a deadline for matches completed, the captain will be notified via support ticket and will be advised of the next steps according to [5.2.2 Scheduling Enforcement Process](#522-scheduling-enforcement-process).

 ## 4. Team Management

 ### 4.1 Roster Rules